HAS1ELB/DataCarelytics/README.md

 * Model evaluation with metrics (accuracy, precision, RMSE, etc.).
 * SHAP-based model interpretability.
 * Cross-validation and learning curves.
-* **Usage** : Select "Tabular Data Analysis" in the sidebar, upload a dataset or use a sample, preprocess, and train models under the "Machine Learning" section.
+* **Usage** : Select "Tabular Data Analysis" in the sidebar, upload a dataset or use a sample, then preprocess and train models under the appropriate sections.

 ### 2. Image Processing

-* **Functionality** : Analyze MRI or X-ray images using pre-trained TensorFlow models for tumor classification or pneumonia detection.
+* **Functionality** : Analyze MRI and X-ray images using pre-trained TensorFlow models for tumor classification or pneumonia detection.
 * **Models** :
 * `advanced_tumor_classification_model.h5`: Classifies MRI images into glioma, meningioma, no tumor, or pituitary tumor.
-* `chest_xray_model.h5`: Detects pneumonia in X-ray images (binary classification).
+* `chest_xray_model.h5`: Classifies X-ray images as normal or pneumonia (binary classification).
 * **Usage** : Select "Image Processing," choose analysis type (MRI or X-ray), upload an image, and view predictions with confidence scores.

 ### 3. Medical Text Analysis